Mistralys/currency-parser/README.md

 > If the document uses multiple currencies with the same symbol, this will not make
 > it possible to distinguish between them.
 Only using currency names can solve such
 > cases.

+## Handling multi-currency documents

+In documents with multiple currencies, if they use the same symbol (USD and CAD for example), one must be set as default.

 ## Philosophy